ch4mpy/spring-addons/samples/tutorials/bff/README.md

 BFF aims at hiding the OAuth2 tokens from the browser.
 In this pattern, rich applications (Angular, React, Vue, etc.) are secured with sessions on a middle-ware, the BFF, which is the only OAuth2 client and replaces session cookie with an access token before forwarding a request from the browser to the resource server.

 There is a big trend toward this pattern because it is considered safer than JS applications configured as OAuth2 public clients as access tokens are:
-- kept on the server instead of being exposed to the browser (and frequently to Javascript code)
+- kept on the server instead of being exposed to the browser (and Javascript code)
 - delivered to OAuth2 confidential clients (browser apps can't keep a secret and are "public" clients), which reduces the risk that tokens are delivered to programs pretending to be the client we expect

 Keep in mind that sessions are a common attack vector and that this two conditions must be met: